univention/ox-connector/docs/packaged-integration-ox/index.rst

 see :external+uv-nubus-kubernetes-customization:ref:`nubus-packaged-integrations`
 in :cite:t:`uv-nubus-kubernetes-customization`.

+Furthermore, the document describes how you install the *OX Consumer* for *OX App Suite* to Nubus for Kubernetes.
+The consumer synchronizes user accounts to *OX App Suite*

 This document addresses operators who have installed Nubus for Kubernetes.
 If you want to connect :program:`OX App Suite` to Nubus for Kubernetes so that *OX App Suite* uses the user accounts from Nubus,